Dragon8029/100-days-of-code/myLog.md

 Day 35: January 26, 2018

 Today's Progress: Finished "Native Speech Recognition" #JavaScript30.
+Read some more YDKJS

+Thoughts: Need more time to code...

+Day 36: January 27, 2018

+Today's Progress: Had some trouble getting "Geolocation" to work #JavaScript30.
+Will come back to that one later.
+Decided to start Colt Steele's Web Developer Bootcamp on Udemy.

+Thoughts: Trying to code as much as possible.